 That's right 30 minutes is all the time you need for this Instant Pot Chicken Cacciatore!

-Chicken thigh are quickly braised with a rich sauce made with tomatoes, wine, capers, and garlic.
+Chicken thighs are quickly braised with a rich sauce made with tomatoes, wine, capers, and garlic.
 This quick version of Chicken Cacciatore tastes amazing and makes a comforting family meal.
 It is perfect for weeknight meals, but elegant enough for company.

 Ingredients for Chicken Cacciatore